 A list of the best World of Warcraft addons based on hundreds of hours of gameplay and testing!

-I put together this list with the retail version of the game (Shadowlands) in mind.
+I put together this list with the retail version of the game (Dragonflight) in mind.
 For a Classic version check out my Best Addons for WotLK Classic article.

 We’ll take a closer look at each addon in a moment, but here is the full list of the best WoW addons for now: